Royal College of Emergency Medicine Menu Menu

 Access previous conferences & events.

 Please note, we are unable to accept cancellations or issue refunds for on-demand access purchased after the live event date.
-Those who register for post-event access will not be eligible to receive a CPD certificate, but can still register their attendance for CPD for revalidation purposes by completing the appropriate reflection.
+Access will be provided to the content within 2 working days of registering for the event, and you will be emailed when you are able to view the event materials.
+When registering for online access you will be sent an evaluation form regarding the event.
+Completing the form is mandatory in order to receive a CPD certificate.
 You will be able to view the full terms and conditions when booking.

 Event summary: